NeuroTechX/ntx_slack_archive/_los-angeles.md

  ><!here> any techies out there interested in working on a holistic health application - pm me!
 Will be incorporating different forms of biofeedback including eeg

+6/30/2017 2:17 PM

+ **andrewjsauer** :

+ ><!here|@here> gentle reminder. if you haven't taken the survey, please take a moment. thank you to those who have! <https://goo.gl/forms/JbGt0XhqlHmbLIe53>